-Tier 3: BMP only

-Finally, if the applicant demonstrates that in-stream monitoring would not be indicative of the impact of the remining operation, DEP may waive the requirement based on the criteria in \$\$7.210(d)(5), \$8.510(d)(5), and 90.310(d)(5).
+Tier 3: BMP only Finally, if the applicant demonstrates that in-stream monitoring would not be indicative of the impact of the remining operation, DEP may waive the requirement based on the criteria in §§ 87.210(d)(5), 88.510(d)(5), and 90.310(d)(5).
 If the waiver is granted, the only effluent limitation is the pollution abatement plan established in the application in place of numerical effluent limits.
 Without numerical effluent limits, it is particularly important that the applicant and DEP are confident in the efficacy of the proposed BMPs and that the pollution abatement plan is sufficiently robust to assure significant improvement following the remining operation.
 A useful reference for remining BMPs is the EPA Coal Remining - Best Management Practices Guidance Manual (EPA-821-B-01-010).
 Sampling may not be required with the Tier 3 option.
 Quarterly and annual reporting will require detailed tracking of the progress of all BMPs for the permit.
 Failure to progress in BMP implementation on schedule will be a violation of the permit.

-TMDL Watersheds

-Remining is part of the implementation strategy of most TMDL reports.
+TMDL watersheds Remining is part of the implementation strategy of most TMDL reports.
 The pollution from the pre-existing discharge is typically included in the load allocation (LA) of the TMDL.
 To accommodate a new remining permit, a TMDL may need to be revised.
 In a case where treatment is triggered, the discharge must be permitted with an assigned waste load allocation (WLA).
 Most TMDL reports require revision to re-assign LAs to WLAs.

-Effluent Limits

-The effluent limits include narrative and numerical components.
+Water quality based effluent limits There may be situations where water quality based effluent limits would apply that would include additional parameters or be more stringent than effluent limits calculated solely from baseline pollution loading.
+Examples of these more stringent limits would include those associated with TMDLs or specific in-stream parameters.
+The more stringent limits would apply.
+Effluent limits The effluent limits include narrative and numerical components.
 The BMPs that comprise the pollution abatement plan are the narrative limits.
 The permittee is required to follow this plan.
 Numerical effluent limits are determined by the baseline dataset and are represented by the trigger values.
-The permittee cannot exceed baseline loadings in accordance with \$\$7.210(c)(1), \$8.510(c)(1), and 90.310(c)(1).
+The permittee cannot exceed baseline loadings in accordance with §§ 87.210(c)(1), 88.510(c)(1), and 90.310(c)(1).

 The monthly trigger produces a meaningful number that can be used to quickly compare to monitoring sample results as opposed to the annual trigger that requires some calculations to compare.
 The monthly trigger is designated as the instantaneous maximum effluent limit - a daily maximum and a monthly average no longer apply.
 The monthly trigger also represents the limit the operator needs to treat to if treatment is triggered.
 The annual trigger represents a more subtle exceedance of the baseline.
 It may indicate the quality trend will be getting worse.
 Six consecutive exceedances of the monthly trigger (2 monthly samples followed by 4 weekly samples) requires treatment.
 Treatment liability ends when the water quality does not exceed either trigger.

-Exceeding triggers and accelerated sampling

-If two consecutive monthly samples exceed the monthly trigger, the permittee commences weekly (accelerated) sampling for at least four weeks.
+Exceeding triggers and accelerated sampling If two consecutive monthly samples exceed the monthly trigger, the permittee commences weekly (accelerated) sampling for at least four weeks.
 Accelerated sampling need only be done for the constituent exceeded.
 However, it is to the permittee's benefit to include all constituents to provide information that may prove useful in determining cause or treatment options.
 There are three possible outcomes after the initial weekly sampling: